Operator: New Age Energy Algoa (Pty) Ltd (50% interest)

 Licence Size: 9,369km²

-1st Renewal Period (2 Years)
+2nd Renewal Period (2 Years)

 Through its wholly-owned subsidiary, Rift Petroleum Limited, Tower Resources holds a 50% interest in the Algoa-Gamtoos licence, offshore South Africa.
 Tower acquired its non-operated interest in the Algoa-Gamtoos licence through the all share acquisition of Rift in April 2014.

-The Algoa-Gamtoos licence covers 9,369 km² and is operated by New Age Energy Algoa (Pty) Ltd (“New Age”) (50%).
-This acreage straddles the Algoa and Gamtoos basins on the shelf, as well as outboard slope edge of the South Outeniqua Basin, where Total has made its Brulpadda and Luiperd discoveries in its Blocks 11B/12B, which are adjacent to Algoa-Gamtoos to the West.
+The Algoa-Gamtoos licence covers 9,369 km² and is operated by New Age Energy Algoa (Pty) Ltd (“NewAge”) (50%).
+This acreage straddles the Algoa and Gamtoos basins on the shelf, and the outboard slope edge of the South Outeniqua Basin, where Total has made its Brulpadda and Luiperd discoveries in its Blocks 11B/12B, which are adjacent to Algoa-Gamtoos to the West.

 Recent geological evaluations have shown that the true hydrocarbon prospectivity of the basins covered by the Licence area has been largely unexplored by the drill bit, until Total’s successful 2019 and 2020 wells.
-Apart from these Total wells, all but one of the historical wells in the area were drilled over 25 years ago, and all were located using sparse 2D seismic data and either failed to intersect valid closure and/or encountered only modestly developed reservoir sands where drilled on the fringes of the Algoa and Gamtoos basins.
+Apart from these Total wells, all but one of the historical wells in the Algoa-Gamtoos area were drilled over 25 years ago, and all were located using sparse 2D seismic data and either failed to intersect valid closure and/or encountered only modestly developed reservoir sands where drilled on the fringes of the Algoa and Gamtoos basins.
 Many of these old wells, however, either encountered shows, residual hydrocarbons and/or penetrated stacked wet gas to oil-prone shale source sequences.

 Syn-Rift Play in the Gamtoos Basin (in the west of the acreage)

-- Post Rift Canyon Play in the Algoa Basin (to the east of the acreage)
+Post Rift Canyon Play in the Algoa Basin (to the east of the acreage)

-- Post Rift S. Outeniqua Basin Slope Margin Play (in the south-west of the acreage in deeper water)
+Post Rift S. Outeniqua Basin Slope Margin Play (in the south-west of the acreage in deeper water

 A farm-out process has commenced to seek a partner for a material share of the licence working interest in return for funding the 3D seismic survey planned for the most prospective parts of the licence, and this process is being managed by ENVOI Limited.